Padraig20/Group-ICA-dHCP/README.md

 ```
 Group-ICA-dHCP
 ├── ica-workflow                       <- contains the whole workflow for generating ICA features
-│   ├── concat_fmri.sh/.py             <- step 1: concatenates normalized fMRI volumes along the temporal axis
-│   └── run_group_ica.sh/.py           <- step 2: performs ICA on the concatenated fMRI volumes, outputs group ICA map
+│   └── run_group_ica.sh/.py           <- step 1: performs approximated ICA via MIGP on the fMRI volumes, outputs group ICA map
-│   ├── create_masks.py                <- step 3: masks the group ICA map and saves the mask which will be used during SwiFT training and feature extraction
+│   ├── create_masks.py                <- step 2: masks the group ICA map and saves the mask which will be used during SwiFT training and feature extraction
-│   └── extract_features.py            <- step 4: extracts features via the masked group ICA map and saved mask from step 3
+│   └── extract_features.py            <- step 3: extracts features via the masked group ICA map and saved mask from step 3
 ├── metadata                           <- contains important metadata
 │   ├── healthy_subjects.txt           <- contains ids of healthy subjects used for ICA
 │   ├── mask_ga_40.nii.gz              <- the brain mask used in step 3 of the pipeline